WindyHU2004/smequity/README.md

   **tradeable** on the secondary market.

-All data (campaigns, secondary-market listings, and the investor's portfolio) is defined in `src/data/` as plain JavaScript modules — there is no database or API call involved.
+All data (campaigns, secondary-market listings, and the investor's portfolio) is defined in `src/data/` as plain JavaScript modules, there is no database or API call involved.
 Form submissions ("invest", "send offer") are simulated entirely in the browser and simply produce a confirmation screen; nothing is persisted or sent anywhere.